South Korean Buddhist monk in critical condition after setting himself on fire over 'comfort women' deal | The Japan Times

 Under the agreement, Japan pledged to fund a Seoul-based foundation that was set up to help support the victims.
 South Korea, in exchange, vowed to refrain from criticizing Japan over the issue and try to resolve the Japanese grievance over a bronze statue representing wartime sex slaves in front of its embassy in Seoul.

-The agreement has so far come short of bringing closure to the emotional issue.
+The agreement has so far come short of bringing a closure to the emotional issue.
 The deal continues to be criticized in South Korea because it was reached without approval from victims, and students have been holding sit-in protests next to the Seoul statue for more than a year over fears that the government might try to remove it.

 On Friday, the Japanese government reacted angrily to the placing of a similar statue in front of its consulate in the city of Busan, announcing a recall of its ambassador to South Korea and suspension of economic talks.

+Prime Minister Shinzo Abe urged South Korea to remove the statues and implement the 2015 agreement.

+“The South Korean side should show its sincerity,” he said in a NHK TV program aired Sunday, according to the Kyodo News service.
+He said the agreement should be implemented regardless of leadership change as a “matter of credibility.”

-At the time of the sex slave deal, Seoul said there were 46 surviving South Korean victims.
+At the time of the deal, Seoul said there were 46 surviving South Korean victims.